Extreme ultraviolet lithography: Pattern shift from defocus (non-telecentricity)

 Simulations as well as experiments have shown that pupil imbalances in EUV lithography can result in pitch-dependent pattern placement errors.
-Since the pupil imbalance changes with collector aging, such placement errors may not be stable over time.
+Since the pupil imbalance changes with EUV collector mirror aging or contamination, such placement errors may not be stable over time.
 The situation is specifically challenging for logic devices, where multiple pitches have critical requirements at the same time.
 The issue is ideally addressed by multiple exposures with tailored illuminations.